shiftkey-labs/Shiftkey-GenAI-Hacks/SUBMISSIONS.md

 - Documentation of your code and implementation.
 - Any relevant links to deployed applications or demos.

-## Non-Coding Stream Submission

-### What to Include:
-- A comprehensive explanation of your idea or concept.
-- Supporting materials like slides, documents, or concept art.
-- A video presentation, if possible, explaining your project.

 ## Submission Deadline

+### Round 1
+- Initial submission due by **6:30 PM on Saturday, January 18th, 2025**

+### Round 2
+- Second round submission due by **12:30 PM on Sunday, January 19th, 2025**

+### Final Round
+- Final submission must be completed by **4:00 PM on Sunday, January 19th, 2025**

-- **All submissions must be made by 2:45 PM on the designated deadline day.**
+**Note: All submissions must be made by their designated deadlines.
+Late submissions will not be considered.**

 ## Submission Process

 To submit your project, follow these steps:

-1. Go to the ShiftKey Labs GenAI Hackathon page on Devpost: [ShiftKey Labs GenAI Hackathon on Devpost](https://shiftkey-hacks.devpost.com/).
+1. Go to the ShiftKey Labs GenAI Hackathon page on Devpost: [ShiftKey Labs GenAI Hackathon on Devpost](https://shiftkey-genai-mental-wellness.devpost.com/).
 2. Create an account or log in if you already have one.
 3. Click on ‘Start a Project’ or ‘Submit a Project’.
 4. Fill in the project details as per the stream you are participating in.